-This project focuses on drawing from the strengths of Functional Electrical Stimulation (FES) and Rehabilitation Exoskeletons to eliminate the inherent weaknesses from both.
-Pilot studies have shown that the combined control method greatly reduces exoskeleton torque requirements compared to exoskeleton control alone, and RMS error compared to FES alone.
+This project focused on drawing from the strengths of Functional Electrical Stimulation (FES) and Rehabilitation Exoskeletons to eliminate the inherent weaknesses from both.
+A model predictive control scheme was implemented to distribute the assistance, and human studies showed that the control scheme was helpful for multi-DOF movements.

 Papers